OpenTracksApp/OSMDashboard/README.md

 **Some maps require special themes to render correctly!** These need to be downloaded and configured accordingly.

-Offline maps can be downloaded via the menu `Map download` or by visiting the above mentioned websites and click the download links.
+Offline maps can be downloaded via the menu `Map download` or by visiting the above mentioned websites and clicking the download links.
 Some browsers (e.g. Firefox) require a long click on the link and "Open link in external app" and then choose OSMDashboard.

-Manual downloaded offline maps or maps shared by other apps can be opened from your Android device.
+Manually downloaded offline maps or maps shared by other apps can be opened from your Android device.
 Select the directory in the menu `Map directory`.

 ## Screenshots
 <div>